loco/wp-loco/readme.txt

 To translate someone else’s theme into your language, follow these steps:

-1. Create the global languages directory exists at `wp-content/languages/themes`
+1. Create the global languages directory at `wp-content/languages/themes`
 2. Ensure this directory writable by the web server
 3. Find the theme in the list at *Loco Translate > Manage Translations*
 4. Click `+ New language` and follow the on-screen prompts.

+**Important**: Step 2 above is critical if you don’t want to lose your translations when your theme is updated.
+Translation files saved inside theme directories will be deleted by WordPress auto-update.
+The global languages directory is safe, but must be writable by your web server for Loco Translate to save files there.

 A quick guide on using the plugin is [available here](https://localise.biz/help/wordpress/translate-plugin), but make sure you're familiar with the conventions of [Translating WordPress](http://codex.wordpress.org/Translating_WordPress) before you start.